UPC/ravada/docs/docs/advanced_settings.rst

 Virtual machines can be configured to auto-start on host boot.
 This feature is available from release 0.2.15
-You must enable the auto-start column at the frontend configuration file.
+You must enable the auto-start column at the frontend configuration file at /etc/rvd_font.conf .

 ::